A Trip to Bintan in Indonesia

 Location of the Resort in Bintan

 The ferry ride went smoothly, and we were both very happy to have chosen this option.
 The arrival was fast and easy.
-After a quick check of our passports was made, and we were in Indonesia.
+After a quick check of our passports was made, we were back in Indonesia.

 Our driver was waiting for us at the ferry terminal.
-The Banyan Tree has a shuttle for 714,000.00 Rp., but since we have to watch our budget, we opted for a taxi company at the cost of 350,000.00 Rp..
+The Banyan Tree has a shuttle for 714,000.00 Rp., but since we have to watch our budget, we opted for a taxi company at the cost of 350,000.00 Rp.

 The trip to the resort was nice and we were able to see a little bit of the island on the way there.